 For any formal procession into a function, the Lieutenant Governor and accompanying guests (the vice-regal party) enter the hall or room last.
 The group is preceded by an Aide-de-Camp.
 At smaller, less or less formal dinners, changes may be acceptable, however the Lieutenant Governor should always be the last to arrive.
 Any changes to an event must be approved by the Aide-de-Camp beforehand.

 Once the guests and head table/other dignitaries have entered the function, all attendees will be requested to rise, and the entrance of the Lieutenant Governor should be announced.
-It is appropriate for the chairperson or master of ceremonies to make a simple announcement such as: "Ladies and Gentlemen, please rise for the entrance of the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador."
+It is appropriate for the chairperson or master of ceremonies to make a simple announcement such as: "Ladies and Gentlemen, please rise for the entrance of The Honourable Judy Foote, Lieutenant Governor of Newfoundland and Labrador."

 The Lieutenant Governor then enters the room where the event is being held.
-The emcee will announce the arrival of the Lieutenant Governor by saying: "His Honour, the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador."
+The emcee will announce the arrival of the Lieutenant Governor by saying: "Her Honour The Honourable Judy Foote, Lieutenant Governor of Newfoundland and Labrador."

 During events, and once the Lieutenant Governor is announced and reaches their seat, the Aide-de-Camp will signal the orchestra/pianist/organist to commence playing the Royal Salute.